-The Network Model We assume a synchronous network (with rushing) in which pairwise secure quantum channels exist between any two players, and a classical broadcast channel connects all players.
+The Network Model

+We will assume that pairwise secure quantum channels exist between any two players, and a classical broadcast channel between all players.

+The Adversary

-The Adversary We assume that the adversary is computationally unbounded, and that she fully coordinates the actions of all faulty players.
-She may corrupt players adaptively during the course of the protocol.
-There are two limitations to this: (1) At most $t < \frac{n}{2}$ players may become faulty during the course of the computation; (2) the adversary has access only to the information of the corrupted players she currently controls.
-We call the non-faulty players honest.
+We would like to use the strongest possible adversary.
+We will therefore assume that the adversary is computationally unbounded, and that she fully coordinates the actions of all faulty players.
+We will also let the adversary be adaptive, and limit her in only two ways:

+- 1. At most $t < \frac{n}{2}$ players may become faulty during the course of the computation. - 2.
+The adversary has access only to the information of the corrupted players she currently controls.

+We call the non-faulty players honest players.

-All protocols we present have a success probability exponentially close to one (also called an exponentially good probability) in some security parameter.
+All protocols we present have a success probability exponentially close to one (also called an exponentially good probability) in some security parameter1.

-2 Quantum Authentication
+3 Quantum Authentication

-In our construction of Multiparty Quantum Computation (MPQC) we use a quantum authentication scheme (QAS), such as that proposed in [3].
-Any QAS based on a quantum CSS code can be used, but some later protocols become simpler when the QAS is based on a self-dual code.
+In our construction of Multiparty Quantum Computation (MPQC) we use a quantum authentication scheme (QAS), such as that proposed in [BCGST02].
+Any Quantum Authentication Scheme based on a quantum CSS code can be used, but it is simpler to use a self-dual code.
 Therefore our first contribution is a family of self-dual Quantum Authentication Schemes.
-We will build a scheme which is exponentially secure in some arbitrary security parameter m=2d+1, where d is a parameter of the code.
-The scheme is not optimal in terms of redundancy or error probability, but it is sufficient for our purposes.
+We will build a scheme which is exponentially secure in some arbitrary security parameter m = 2d + 1, where d is a parameter of the code.

 When using this scheme in the computation, we will assume that m is larger than the security parameter of the Multiparty Computation times the number of players.
-Let p be a prime, $m .
-All the algorithms we propose will manipulate qudits in <math>\mathbb{Z}p$ .
+Let p be a prime, m . $All the algorithms we propose will manipulate qudits in <math>\mathbb{Z}p$.

-The scheme will be based on a classical key which will be composed of two parts: $k_1, \ldots, k_m \in_R \{\pm 1\}$ and a string $x \in_R \{0,1\}^{2m\log_2(p)}$ .
+The scheme will be based on a classical key which will be composed of two parts: $k_1, \ldots, k_m \in_R \{\pm 1\}$ and a string $x \in_R \{0, 1\}^{2m \log_2(p)}$.
 The dealer will then apply two transformations: